itsphily/generix_ocr/test.md

-The properly formatted and structured data, ready for Airtable, is:
+The data has been successfully formatted and loaded into Airtable with the following content:
 ```json
 {
   "invoice_number": "FR549MRP3QLCX",